rivera10/LRZ/connect.md

 # Using the LRZ computing resources

 ## How to connect
+Before conecting to the LRZ you need to have a VPN, specific address and your password.
+For more info about the setting the VPN click [here]().

 1- Review the info of the LRZ about the available [cluster.](https://www.lrz.de/services/compute/linux-cluster/overview/)
 2- Select the desire cluster to connect.
 Here we are going to connect to lxlogin8.lrz.de
 3- Connect using Terminal or other similar program.